jimchen1551/MPCS/Computer Science/Operating systems.md

 	2. The table of pointers is stored in **low memory**.
 	3. Each **interrput vector** (array) of address is indexed by the corresponding **interrupt number** (transferred by interrupt-request line) to provide the **address of interrupt service routine** for devices.

-- **Interrupt chaining**: every interrupt vector points to the head of a list of interrupt handler
+- **Interrupt chaining**:
+  Every interrupt vector points to the head of a list of interrupt handlers to solve the {devices # > address elements #} problem.
+	1. Interrupt are raised.
+	2. Handlers on the corresponding list are called one by one until the one found.

 ![[Screen Shot 2022-10-09 at 15.40.47.png|500]]
+Intel interrupt vector:
+0~31: nonmaskable; for error conditions
+32~255: maskable
 ### Storage structure
 ![[Screen Shot 2022-10-09 at 14.58.34.png]]
 - [[Memory]]